-Wycombe District Local Plan (August 2019): CP9 (Sense of place), DM34 (Delivering Green Infrastructure and Biodiversity in Development), DM35 (Placemaking and Design Quality) DSA: DM11 (Green networks and infrastructure), DM16 (Open space in new development) Draft Wooburn and Bourne End Neighbourhood Plan WBE/PD2 (Residential Infill and Quality Design), WBE/HH1( Preserving the Character of Hawks Hill and Harvest Hill Area).
+Wycombe District Local Plan (August 2019): CP9 (Sense of place), DM34 (Delivering Green Infrastructure and Biodiversity in Development), DM35 (Placemaking and Design Quality) DSA: DM11 (Green networks and infrastructure), DM16 (Open space in new development)

-- 4.26 As aforementioned above, the proposal comprises of the re-development of the existing equestrian site to allow for the erection of 4 detached dwellings, with associated garages/carports and landscaping. - 4.27 To the immediate north of the application site lie a series of detached dwellings accessed from the northern side of Harvest Hill.
+- 4.28 As aforementioned above, the proposal comprises of the re-development of the existing equestrian site to allow for the erection of 4 detached dwellings, with associated garages/carports and landscaping. - 4.29 To the immediate north of the application site lie a series of detached dwellings accessed from the northern side of Harvest Hill.
 These properties are of a similar scale and size to those proposed as part of this development, and are readily visible from the street scene, but are set within the background of the site with landscaping at the forefront.
-High quality landscaping is a key characteristic within the street scene which contributes to the wider character area. - 4.28 Plots 2-4 are proposed to the rear proportion of the application site, with Plot 1 proposed slightly forward at the western end.
-The proposed building lines are considered to be acceptable and would be compatible with properties located to the east in terms of separation distances to the highway. - 4.29 As existing, a large conifer hedge sits behind a significant length of native hedgerow along the front boundary of the application site.
-Within the immediate street scene, areas of low-medium high hedging are present, which allows views of the dwellings but also plays a key part in the street scenes landscape quality.
+High quality landscaping is a key characteristic within the street scene which contributes to the wider character area. - 4.30 Plots 2-4 are proposed to the rear proportion of the application site, with Plot 1 proposed slightly forward at the western end.
+The proposed building lines are considered to be acceptable and would be compatible with properties located to the east in terms of separation distances to the highway. - 4.31 As existing, a large conifer hedge sits behind a significant length of native hedgerow along the front boundary of the application site.
+Within the immediate street scene, areas of low-medium high hedging are present, which allows views of the dwellings but also plays a key part in the street scene's landscape quality.
 It is proposed as part of the development to remove the tall conifer hedge, but to retain the existing native hedgerow which is similar in height to the hedging directly opposite.
 A small section of the native hedge is proposed to be removed to allow for the new access.
-Replacement planting is proposed as part of the development, including new trees near the front boundary line.
+Replacement planting is proposed as part of the development, including new trees near the front boundary line. - 4.32 It is considered that the proposed redevelopment to allow for 4 detached houses with associated garaging/carports is considered to be consistent with the established character of the area. - 4.33 Each proposed plot would benefit from a sufficient amount of space, so as to avoid a cramped form of development.
+The large size and spaciousness of plots in Harvest Hill

-- 4.30 It is considered that the proposed redevelopment to allow for 4 detached houses with associated garaging/carports is considered to be consistent with the established character of the area. - 4.31 Each proposed plot would benefit from a sufficient amount of space, so as to avoid a cramped form of development.
-The large size and spaciousness of plots in Harvest Hill all contribute to the character of the area.
-It is considered that the proposed distances between the properties, and the amount of space provided per dwelling, is consistent with the character of Harvest Hill. - 4.32 Moving on to the proposed design of the buildings, all 4 properties have been designed to be slightly different to avoid a uniform appearance within a street scene which is made up of individually designed dwellings, as opposed to estate style houses.
-The proposed buildings in terms of the design are of traditional country style, with hipped and gabled roofs, chimney features and sash style windows. - 4.33 Various materials are also shown to be used, including red/brown plain clay roof tiles, grey slate tiles, facing brickwork and flint.
+- all contribute to the character of the area.
+It is considered that the proposed distances between the properties, and the amount of space provided per dwelling, is consistent with the character of Harvest Hill. - 4.34 Moving on to the proposed design of the buildings, all 4 properties have been designed to be slightly different to avoid a uniform appearance within a street scene which is made up of individually designed dwellings, as opposed to estate style houses.
+The proposed buildings in terms of the design are of traditional country style, with hipped and gabled roofs, chimney features and sash style windows. - 4.35 Various materials are also shown to be used, including red/brown plain clay roof tiles, grey slate tiles, facing brickwork and flint.
 A full material schedule has not been submitted with the application, and therefore full details will be required as part of a planning condition.
-Within the street scene a mixture of the indicative materials proposed are evident, and there are no objections to these materials in principle, subject to details. - 4.34 Overall, the proposed development is considered to be of high-quality design, including its landscape proposals, which would be compatible with existing development in Harvest Hill.
+Within the street scene a mixture of the indicative materials proposed are evident, and there are no objections to these materials in principle, subject to details. - 4.36 Overall, the proposed development is considered to be of a high-quality design, including its landscape proposals, which would be compatible with existing development in Harvest Hill.